 Can a Theft Case Be Proven By Evidence of Contact With Stolen Property or Is Evidence of Possession of Stolen Property Required?

-In a Theft Case the Crown Is Required to Present Evidence That the Accused Had Knowing Possession and Control of the Stolen Property Rather Than Mere Contact or Connection With the Stolen Property.
+To Prove a Theft Case the Crown Must Present Evidence of Knowing Possession and Control of the Stolen Property Rather Than Just Contact or Connection With the Stolen Property.

-Understanding the Evidentiary Requirement That the Crown Must Prove Possession of Property Within a Theft Case
+Understanding the Evidentiary Requirement That the Crown Must Prove Actual Possession of Property Within a Theft Case

 322 (1) Every one commits theft who fraudulently and without colour of right takes, or fraudulently and without colour of right converts to his use or to the use of another person, anything, whether animate or inanimate, with intent